Email Marketing Solutions for Salesforce (Updated)

 - Watson Marketing (formerly Silverpop) (pricing not disclosed) - now owned by IBM

-- Agency Model - If you are a marketing company and send mail on behalf of clients, you need to find a solution with an Agency Model; additionally, so providers may provide a private-label version that can be re-branded in your name.
+- Agency Model - If you are a marketing company and send mail on behalf of clients, you need to find a solution with an Agency Model; additionally, some providers may provide a private-label version that can be rebranded in your name.

 - AppExchange App Integration - most of the applications noted above can be easily integrated by having your system administrator install their AppExchange application.
 Find out from the vendor what is involved in set-up and configuration and who will do this for you (vendor, you or a salesforce.com partner like akaCRM)

 - Contract Model - contract terms vary from pay-as-you-go to annual contracts

 - Cost Model - the various applications have models that range from charging per email, per name on your contact list, per user in your Salesforce org or a flat monthly fee.
 Some employ a combination of these models or provide options.

 - Database Segmentation - the key to good marketing is targeted marketing.
 Consider how well each application allows you to segment and target your message

 - Ease of initial set-up / Ease of ongoing use - if it is hard to use, it won't be used.
 Some of the solutions are easier to configure and use than others.
 More power doesn't always mean easier to use.
 When in doubt, go for the keep it simple rule.